 Java 3D is a technology used for 3D visualization in Java.
 In ImageJ, it is used by the 3D Viewer plugin, and hence transitively by other plugins which rely on the 3D Viewer for their visualization, such as the Simple Neurite Tracer and TrakEM2.

 Status of Java 3D

 The Java 3D project, originally developed at Sun (now Oracle), has been abandoned for several years in favor of JavaFX 3D.
 However, it has been adopted by the JogAmp community, and is now maintained there—though no longer under active development.

 From the perspective of new features, Java 3D is essentially a dead technology.
-The future of 3D visualization in ImageJ is the ClearVolume plugin.
-But it will be a lot of work to rebuild the 3D Viewer on top of ClearVolume, so the ImageJ and Fiji teams are still exploring the best ways to proceed here.
+The future of 3D visualization in ImageJ is the SciView plugin.
+But it will be a lot of work to make SciView comparable to—and eventually better than—3D Viewer, so the ImageJ and Fiji teams are still exploring the best ways to proceed here.

 Versions of Java 3D

 The last version of Java 3D supported by Sun/Oracle was 1.5.2.
 It was packaged as an extension of Java, meaning it needed to be installed into your Java Runtime Environment, rather than shipped as a normal Java library.

 - It does not work Java 7 or 8 on OS X.

 - It does not work with Java 8 (or 7?) on some Windows systems.

 The Java 6 version of ImageJ works with Java 3D 1.5.2, by launching the 3D Viewer and allowing it to automatically install Java 3D; see this page for further details.